 - Day 1: Arrival – explore the nostalgic beauty of the Old Quarter

-- Day 2: City Touring to the iconic sites of the capital city
+- Day 2: Around the city

 - Day 1: Arrival – wander around the Old Quarter and French Quarter